kach/emo.7/README.txt

 CONTRIBUTING
        Contributions are welcome, as long as they are well-intentioned, suffi- ciently  accurate, and suitably notable.
 Please submit pull requests to the git repository contianing the original groff source.

-       To test your changes, you must have groff(1) installed.
-Run  either  of the following to verify that the formatting hasn't broken:

-              $ make README.txt

-              $ man ./emo.7

-              $ groff -man -Tascii emo.7

-       If  there  are  many commits in your PR, please recompile README.txt at most once: at the end in a separate commit with an appropriate message.
+If  there  are many  commits  in  your  PR,  please recompile README.txt at most once, preferably at the end in a separate commit with an appropriate message.

+       You  can  find  instructions  on how to build this file in the Makefile bundled with the source.
+A comment at the top of  the  source  provides resources  for  working  with  groff(1), however, you should be able to figure out what's going on yourself.

 SEE ALSO